-My dad was a police officer in Newark, NJ.
-For many of his years on the force he worked in the Emergency Squad division.
-During the long hours between calls the guys would keep themselves busy in various ways, like cooking.
+For many of the years my dad was a police officer in Newark, NJ he worked in the Emergency Squad division.
+During the long hours between calls the guys would keep themselves busy in various ways like cooking.
 Near the Christmas holidays they always came up with a special project, like candle making for instance.

 I love everything about this Santa, even the buttons being on the wrong side… but the thing I love the most is that he looks like my dad… a self portrait so to speak.

 Below is my daughter Patty age 2 and 1/2 in 1966…… and her daughter (my granddaughter) Tiffany age 2 and 1/2 in 1991.